 7. Seal and Insulate

-To prevent cool air from escaping and warm air from entering, it is important to seal and insulate your home properly take the time to inspect doors, windows, and other areas that could potentially be sources of air leaks.
+To prevent cool air from escaping and warm air from entering, it is important to properly seal and insulate your home.
+Take the time to inspect doors, windows, and other areas that could potentially be sources of air leaks.

 Use weatherstripping, caulk, or insulation to seal gaps and cracks.